antangrocket1312/QQSUMM/data/README.md

 [//]: # (* ```.pkl```: data in .pkl format, accessible via Pandas library.)
 [//]: # (* ```.csv```: data in .csv format.)
 [//]: # (* ```.jsonl```: data in .jsonl format &#40;only for Yelp raw data&#41;.)

-*NOTE: For training or evaluating QQSUM-RAG on your own dataset instead of AmazonKP, please make sure to follow the data format and structure given in the above `jsonl` files*

 ### AmazonKP Dataset Curation (optional)
 AmazonKP is curated based on a three-stage human-LLM collaborative annotation pipeline.